 Take a moment and allow yourself the time to do this well.
 Recognise its worth alongside the rest of your daily jobs and remind yourself of the benefits of building resilience.

-Now, look back on the year.
-You’ve survived 9 months of a global pandemic: what have you learnt about yourself?
+Now, look back on the year: what have you learnt about yourself?
 An important part of reflection is making a physical link from your thoughts, so make some notes.
 It doesn’t have to look like journaling – it may be just a few scribbles on a page, a list or a mind map.
 Consider your response to questions such as:

 - What is easier now, than in the beginning?